 "This year I designed my own bandanna, 'Smell the Roses'.
 I made this bandanna to remind myself and everyone that life goes by too fast and that we all need to stop and smell the roses sometimes.”

-Franki's bandanna will be available to purchase on the online shop in August.
+Franki's bandanna is available to purchase on the Canteen Online Shop.